jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Meaning of pay for payroll donation purposes
-(7) For the purposes of this section, and sections LD 8(1) and 124ZG of the Tax Administration Act 1994, pay, for a person,— (a) means an amount referred to in section RD 5(1)﻿(a) or (b)﻿(i) (Salary or wages); and (b) includes any similar amount earned by an employee in the normal course of their employment; and (c)
+(7) For the purposes of this section, and sections LD 8(1) and 124ZG of the Tax Administration Act 1994, pay, for a person,— (a) means an amount referred to in section RD 5(1)﻿(a) or (b)﻿(i) (Salary or wages); and (b) includes any similar amount earned by an employee in the normal course of their employment.
+  (c)

 ### LD 5 Calculating amount of tax credit and filing particulars